rhaps0dy/pyArbBot/README.md

 Running
 =======
-python2.7 arbitrage.py [-q] [-l log_level] [analyze|trade]
+python2.7 arbitrage.py -h

-	-q: be quiet, don't output logs to screen
-	-l: the severity of logs. one of DEBUG, INFO, WARNING or ERROR
+And read the help